MahmoodabadiHamid/Oil-well-analysis/README.md

 ## preprocessing_and_descriptive_analysis.py ##

 ###normalizeValues(df)###
-This function recieve a data frame and map its columns values to range [0,1]
+This function recieves a data frame and maps its columns values to range [0,1]

 ### plot_corr(df, size = 10) ###
-This function calculate and plot linear correlation matrix
+This function calculates and plot linear correlation matrix

 ### featureCorrelationRanking(df) ###
-This function return a xlsx file include features and their correlations values
+This function returns a xlsx file including features and their correlations values

 ### PCA_(X, n) ###
-This function get X matrix and extract its top n principle components using PCA algirithm.
+This function gets X matrix and extracts its top n principle components using PCA algirithm.

 ### draw_pair_wise_scatter_plots(df) ###
- This function plot pair wise scatter plots of given df.
+ This function plots pair wise scatter figures of given df.

 ### number_of_optimal_k_means_classes(df) ###
-This function draw a plot that shows how SSE error rate changed by changing number of clusters.
+This function draws a plot that shows how SSE error rate changes by changing number of clusters.

 ### k_means(df) ###
-This function plots k-means algorithm result on reduced df dimensions.
+This function plots k-means algorithm results on reduced df dimensions.

 ### plotByLocation(df, label) ###
-The goal of this function is show how wells features scattered in different locations.
+This function shows how wells features scattered in different locations.

-## preprocessing_and_descriptive_analysis.py ##
+## mutually_information_calculator.py ##

 ### main() ###
-Main function calls other functions existed in this file and calculate non-linear relationship between features.
+This is the main function which calculates non-linear relationships between features.

 ## vector_similarity.py ##